enricoDec/Apt-decoder/README.md

 # NOAA APT decoder
 [Javadoc](https://enricodec.github.io/Apt-decoder/)
-The project is still being developed activly any feedback would be much apreciated!
+The project is still being developed any feedback would be much apreciated!

 # Audio Format
 - Audio has to be .wav